monsoonmaelstrom/book2/book2.md

 I’m sure Liam has noticed, but I don’t think I can explain this growing dread—the unease that has me steps away from a panic attack every second I’m awake.
 Liam and Alex have been talking about it.
 About me.
 And about Davy.
 Davy’s been withdrawn since his mother appeared, and we’ve spent more than our fair share of nights atop the main yard, sitting together in silence.
 Usually drinking.
 Occasionally not.
 Lewis has given up and told the rest of the crew to leave us be.
 I think he’s decided it’s the safest course of action for all parties.
 He’s not wrong.

-I know Liam and Alex both want us to talk.
+I know Liam and Alex both want us to talk to them.
 But neither Davy nor I want to.
 Or are ready to.
 Or able to.

 We’re all a little frustrated with each other, and the close quarters aren’t helping.
 I think everyone else is experiencing their own mixture of boredom and frustration too.
 Frustration with my mother’s classes.
 Frustration with each other.
 Boredom due to the sameness of every day.
 We have at least another two weeks.
 We all need some space to think and a little room to breathe.
 And with the exception of the time Davy and I are spending sitting in the rigging, we’re not getting it.